Ruubarb/CS50_Notes/Week 5 - Data Structures/PSet5/speller/spellerNotes.md

 ### Linked List and Nodes
 It looks like the main data structure in this problem is the linked list.
 Either the linked list will be accessed by a hash table or a trie, it's up to the programmer.
 And each linked list, as with all linked lists, will contain nodes.
 My [previous notes](https://github.com/00SaadChaudhry/CS50_Notes/blob/master/Week%205%20-%20Data%20Structures/inDepthNotes.md#singly-linked-lists) go into detail about linked lists.
 This section will be more general and show syntax.

+	typedef struct node
+	{
+		int value;
+		struct node* next
+	}
+	node;
+	node* head = malloc(sizeof(node)); // points to first node

+Use a loop to go through a linked list

+	node* cursor = head;
+	while (cursor != NULL)
+	{
+		// some code
+		cursor = cursor->next // move to the next node
+	}

+The list elements need to be freed properly, to prevent memory leaks.
+There are multiple ways of doing this.
+One way is to free them from tail to head, free the node pointing to NULL (the last node) until all nodes are free.
+However, this takes longer since the list needs to be cycled through each time until the tail is reached.
+Another way is to create a temp pointer

+	node* cursor = head;
+	while (cursor != NULL)
+	{
+		node* temp = cursor;
+		cursor = cursor->next;
+		free(temp);
+	}

+This piece of code creates a temp pointer and temp always points to the first node, and updates each iteration.
+This prevents the head node from being freed by itself and cutting off the rest of the nodes (which will leave them in memory).

+#### Inserting Nodes

+* To insert at the end, have the tail node point to the new node, and have the new node point to NULL
+* To insert in-between, a temp pointer is needed.
+New node points to temp, temp points to ahead node, and behind node points to new node.
+* To insert at the beginning, a temp pointer is needed.
+Temp points to first node, new points to temp, and the head pointer points to the new node.